 [Note the contrast: filled with jealousy as opposed to filled with the Holy Spirit.
-There is similarity between the two in that what you are "filled with" is what you allow to control you.
+There is similarity between the two in that what you are "filled with" is what you are allowing to control you.
 Jealousy differs from envy; the former being fear of a loss of something (power or a spouse or anything else), while envy is a desire for what someone else has.
 We will see where these evils will so control people as to make them totally irrational ... even to the point of insanity.]

 18 and laid hands on the apostles, and put them in public ward.

 19 But an angel of the Lord by night opened the prison doors, and brought them out, and said,

 20 Go ye, and stand and speak in the temple to the people all the words of this Life.

 [The "words of this life" are the words of the gospel of Jesus Christ.]